JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ### Sparse arrays

+!!! danger "Danger"
-Sparse arrays are not supported.
+    Sparse arrays are not supported and might give incorrect values or `NaN`s!

 ## Number of inputs and outputs